 Dividend vs Interest

-Two income words that sound close but belong in different conversations.
+A plain-English look at two income words that sound close together but live in different parts of the investing conversation.

 The quick difference